-The reaffirmation of the ratings takes into account the diversified business profile of the company and high operating efficiency of the chlor-alkali division wherein DCM is now the second-largest caustic soda manufacturer in the country and has the advantage of low-cost coal-based captive power generation facilities at the Kota (Rajasthan) and Bharuch (Gujarat) plants.
-The other business segments, namely Shriram Farm Solutions, Fenesta building system, have also demonstrated a steady improvement in performance.
+The reaffirmation of the ratings takes into account the diversified business profile of the company and high operating efficiency of the chlor-alkali division wherein DCM is one of the largest caustic soda manufacturers in the country and has the advantage of low-cost coal-based captive power generation facilities at the Kota (Rajasthan) and Bharuch (Gujarat) plants.
+The other business segments, namely Shriram Farm Solutions and Fenesta, have also demonstrated a steady improvement in performance.
 The ratings also factor in the healthy financial risk profile of the entity, characterised by stable cash generation, low net leverage (net debt/OPBDITA) levels and strong liquidity, as indicated by the healthy cash balances and large unutilised working capital limits.

-The ratings continue to factor in the healthy contribution margins in the chemical division and improvement in the profitability of the Fenesta and Shriram Farm Solutions segments in H1 FY2023.
+The ratings continue to factor in the healthy contribution margins in the chemical division and improvement in the profitability of the Fenesta and Shriram Farm Solutions segments in 9M FY2023.
 The chemical division's profitability has been aided by elevated realisations of caustic soda, despite rising power costs.
 PVC realisations have softened owing to the pressure on global demand and excess supply situation, which has impacted the contributions from the PVC segment, but the overall chloro-vinyl profitability remains healthy.
-These contribution margins are likely to moderate with the moderation in caustic soda realisations.
-However, the realisations will remain healthy, which can keep the margins stable, going forward.
-The sugar division witnessed one-time costs in H1, which along with the increase in state-approved price (SAP) for UP, put pressure on profitability.
+These contribution margins are likely to moderate to some extent with the moderation in caustic soda realisations, going forward.
+The sugar division witnessed one-time costs in 9M FY2023, which along with the increase in the state-approved price (SAP) for UP, exerted pressure on the profitability.
 H1 is seasonally weaker for the sugar segment and the profitability is expected to improve, going forward.